 At beginning of 2020 I participated in an art workshop where we each chose a word for the year.
 Rather than creating specific resolutions we chose one word as our focus or inspiration for the year.
 The word I chose was patience.
-As we have navigated this year of unknowns, ending so many conversations with "let's wait and see," I had plenty of opportunity to reflect on and practice patience.
+As we navigated that year of unknowns, ending so many conversations with "let's wait and see," I had plenty of opportunity to reflect on and practice patience.

 We can't skip over the "working with things as they are" and go straight to "change them to whatever we might like them to be."
 Even if we'd really like to.
 Even if it seems that things must change right now.
 It doesn't work that way, not with projects and certainly not with people; especially children.

-How do we bridge that gap between the current reality and the higher potential, whether in ourselves, in our relationships, in our classrooms, in our homes or in our world?
+How do we bridge that gap between the current reality and the higher potential, whether in ourselves, in our relationships, in our homes or in our world?
 We just stick with it.
 We don't give up.
 We keep holding that higher vision no matter what the current reality.
 We work with things as we are but we never lose hope.
 Through my experience as a teacher, nurturing the growth of both children and adults, I realize that patience is a trust in a longer rhythm, in a bigger picture, in the soul-reality; its faith in the possibility of miracles and the inevitability of progress and transformation.